ahsanazmi1/altwallet-checkout-agent/README.md

-# AltWallet Checkout Agent
+# Orca Checkout Agent

-AltWallet Checkout Agent is a production-minded Python scaffold for intelligent checkout processing and card recommendations.
+Orca Checkout Agent is a production-minded Python scaffold for intelligent checkout processing and card recommendations.
 It provides a robust foundation for processing transactions, scoring, and providing intelligent card recommendations with a clean API and CLI interface.

 ## Phase 4 — Platformization ✅

 **Status**: ✅ **COMPLETED** (v0.4.0)

-Phase 4 has successfully transformed the AltWallet Checkout Agent into a production-ready platform with comprehensive SDK support, deployment flexibility, and enterprise-grade certification capabilities.
+Phase 4 has successfully transformed the Orca Checkout Agent into a production-ready platform with comprehensive SDK support, deployment flexibility, and enterprise-grade certification capabilities.

 ### 🚀 **Completed Deliverables**